-• Canton Creek Campground is nestled at the confluence of Canton and Steamboat Creeks
+• Canton Creek Campground sits at the confluence of Canton and Steamboat Creeks

-• A deep swimming hole surrounded by large rocks and rock ledges
+• It features a deep swimming hole surrounded by large rocks and ledges

-Canton Creek Campground is a relatively small campground located within the boundaries of the Umpqua National Forest where Canton Creek flows into Steamboat Creek, just a half-mile before Steamboat Creek enters the North Umpqua River.
+Canton Creek Campground is a relatively small campground located in the Umpqua National Forest, where Canton Creek flows into Steamboat Creek, just a half-mile before Steamboat Creek enters the North Umpqua River.

-The Canton Creek Day-Use and Campground Area is a great destination for visitors who interested in a variety of outdoor activities such as swimming, hiking, mountain biking, whitewater rafting, picnicking, and sunbathing.
+The Canton Creek Day-Use and Campground Area is an excellent destination for swimming, hiking, mountain biking, whitewater rafting, picnicking, and sunbathing.

 Swimming